 The Noodles

-Two bundles of Korean wheat noodles for jajangmyeon recipe.
+Two bundles of Korean wheat noodles.

 You can buy these wheat noodles easily at most Asian grocery stores, usually labeled as udon and jajangmyeon (우동 짜장면) or jungwhamyeon (중화면).